 As seen in the video below, I recently had the chance to interview my colleague, Dr. Wesley Moody at Florida State College at Jacksonville, on the popular myths of the U.S. Civil War.
 Wes is an expert on the U.S. Civil War and has published his fourth book (forthcoming from Hackett Publishing) on the topic with a series I am co-editing with Dr. Alfred J. Andrea.
 The book includes the contributions of seven leading U.S. historians considering some of the most controversial issues related to U.S. Civil War history.
 We soberly discuss them here.

 Special thanks to Professor Isaac Brown and his students at Florida State College at Jacksonville, particularly Lance Hunt, for their efforts in producing this.
 I hope we can make more of these on other key topics in the future.

 “Readers of this book who thought they knew a lot about the U.S. Civil War will discover that much of what they ‘knew’ is wrong.
 For readers whose previous knowledge is sketchy but whose desire to learn is strong, the separation of myth from reality is an important step toward mastering the subject.
 The essays will generate lively discussion and new insights.”

 —James M. McPherson, Professor Emeritus, Princeton University

 In a recent blog post, I requested the lists of several medieval historians ranking the ten “most important” books on the crusades.
-Currently, 28 historians have submitted their lists (with more scheduled to come in).
+Currently, 33 historians have submitted their lists.
 Based on a count of the lists submitted so far, and not including books mentioned in the annotated commentary provided by each historian, I have pulled together the following ranking based on whose books have received the most mentions.
 Continue reading →